Chiloé Island: History

 The city of Castro was founded in 1567.

 The island was originally called New Galicia by the Spanish discoverers, but this name did not stick and the name Chiloé, meaning "place of seagulls" in the Huilliche language, was given to the island.

 Jesuit missionaries to Chiloé Island, charged with the evangelization of the local population arrived on Chiloé at the turn of the 17th century and built a number of chapels throughout the archipelago.
 By 1767 there were already 79 and today more than 150 wooden churches built in traditional style can be found on the islands, many of these declared World Heritage Sites by UNESCO.
 Following the expulsion of the Jesuits in 1767, the Franciscans assumed responsibility for the religious mission to Chiloé from 1771.

 Chiloé only became part of the Chilean republic in 1826, eight years after independence and following the two failed campaigns for independence in 1820 and 1824.
 From 1843, a large number of Chilotes (as inhabitants of the island are called) migrated to Patagonia in search of work, mainly in Punta Arenas, but as living and working conditions in Chiloé improved in the following century this migration began gradually to decrease.

 In the 19th century, Chiloé was a center for foreign whalers, particularly French whalers.
 From the middle of the 19th century and until the beginning of the 20th century, Chiloé was the main producer of railroad ties for the whole continent.
 From this point on, new towns dedicated to this industry were formed, including Quellón, Dalcahue, Chonchi and Quemchi were established.
 From 1895, lands were given to European settlers and also to large manufacturing industries.

 With the rise of farming, inland areas of Chiloé Island began to be occupied; previously only the coastline had been inhabited.
 With the construction of the railroad between Ancud and Castro in 1912, the occupation of inland zones was completed.
 This railroad is no longer in service.

-On December 10, 2021, a wildfire spread across Chiloe, including the city of Castro, to burning houses, churches and schools, causing many residents to evacuate..
+On December 10, 2021, a wildfire spread across Chiloe, including the city of Castro, burning houses, churches and schools, and causing many residents to evacuate.